cszach/designs/projects/logos.md

 and the comet (in white), these brackets form an image of the number 42.
 All of this is in the realm of a beautiful violet-pinky nebula.

+{% include image.html image="projects/logos/webdev.png" %}

+The logo of the _WebDev - Mutual assistance/learning_ Discord server which I am a member of.
+We are a group of close friends assisting and learning with each other about web development.

 {% include image.html image="projects/logos/better-readme.png" %}

 The logo of [The Better README Project](https://betterread.me).
 Simple like the